Fátima, Portugal: Marian apparitions and "Sun miracle"

 The parish was founded in 1568, when it was annexed by the Collegiate of Ourém (Colegiada de Ourém).
 For centuries, most of the villagers kept herds of sheep and depended on subsistence farming.

 Since the 18th century, Fátima has been associated with events related to Marian apparitions.
-The first supposed apparition dates back to the mid 18th century in Ortiga, now a quarter of Fátima, when, according to popular belief, the Virgin Mary purportedly appeared to a young, mute shepherdess and asked for one of her sheep, causing the girl to speak in response.
+The first supposed apparition dates back to the mid 18th century in Ortiga, now a quarter of Fátima, when, according to popular belief, the Virgin Mary appeared to a young, mute shepherdess and asked for one of her sheep, causing the girl to speak in response.
 This event supposedly incited the creation of the Sanctuary of Our Lady of Ortiga in 1758, which, in 1801, prompted Pope Pius VII to grant an indulgence to all pilgrims visiting the Marian shrine.

 Later in the early 20th century, a similar event took place in which three local children, Lúcia dos Santos and her cousins, Francisco and Jacinta Marto, purportedly saw visions of a woman known as Our Lady of Fátima, since believed by the Catholic Church to be the Virgin Mary.
 On 13 May 1917, whilst guarding their families' sheep in the Cova da Iria, the children first claimed to have seen an apparition of a "lady dressed in white" and shining with a bright light.